-On May 31, 2006, the Company acquired Insolexen, Corp. ("Insolexen"), a business integration consulting firm, for approximately \$15.1 million.
-The purchase price consists of approximately \$7.7 million in cash, transaction costs of \$695,000, and 522,944 shares of the Company's common stock valued at approximately \$13.72 per share (approximately \$7.2 million worth of the Company's common stock) less the discount ascribed to those shares subject to a lapse acceleration right of approximately \$613,000, as determined by a third party valuation firm.
+On May 31, 2006, the Company acquired Insolexen, Corp. ("Insolexen"), a business integration consulting firm, for approximately \$15.0 million.
+The purchase price consists of approximately \$7.7 million in cash, transaction costs of \$657,000, and 522,944 shares of the Company's common stock valued at approximately \$13.72 per share (approximately \$7.2 million worth of the Company's common stock) less the discount ascribed to those shares subject to a lapse acceleration right of approximately \$613,000, as determined by a third party valuation firm.
 The total purchase price has been allocated to the assets acquired, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
-Goodwill is assigned at the enterprise level.
 The purchase price was allocated to intangibles based on management's estimate and an independent valuation.
-Management expects to finalize the purchase price allocation within twelve months of the acquisition date as certain initial accounting estimates are resolved.
 The results of Insolexen's operations have been included in the Company's consolidated financial statements since May 31, 2006.

-The preliminary purchase price allocation is as follows (in millions):
+The purchase price allocation is as follows (in millions):

 Intangibles:

 Customer relationships \$ 2.8

 Customer backlog 0.4

 Non-compete agreements 0.1

-Goodwill 10.5
+Goodwill 10.4

 Tangible assets and liabilities acquired:

 Accounts receivable 3.9

 Other assets 2.1

 Accrued expenses (4.7)

-Net assets acquired \$ 15.1

-Net assets acquired \$ 15.1
+Net assets acquired \$ 15.0